adr/madr/docs/adr/0010-support-categories.md

 One level of subfolder, not nested

-Examples:
+#### Examples

-- `docs/adr/smar/0000-secure-entities.md`
+* `docs/adr/smar/0000-secure-entities.md`
-- `docs/adr/smar/0001-flexible-properties-selection.md`
+* `docs/adr/smar/0001-flexible-properties-selection.md`

-Pros/cons:
+#### Pros/cons

-- Good, because grouping is done by folders (which are natural for grouping)
+* Good, because grouping is done by folders (which are natural for grouping)
-- Good, because typos can easily be spotted
+* Good, because typos can easily be spotted
-- Bad, because there is no unique number identifying an ADR
+* Bad, because there is no unique number identifying an ADR
-- Bad, because two indices have to be maintained (adr-log needs to be updated)
+* Bad, because two indices have to be maintained (adr-log needs to be updated)
-- Bad, because e-adr needs to be adapted to `@ADR("category", number)` (not that bad)
+* Bad, because e-adr needs to be adapted to `@ADR("category", number)` (not that bad)
-- Bad, because when category is unknown it is hard to find the right folder
+* Bad, because when category is unknown it is hard to find the right folder
-- Bad, because using categories might be hampering newcomers
+* Bad, because using categories might be hampering newcomers

 ### Use subfolders with global ids

-Example:
+#### Examples

-- `docs/adr/smar/0005-secure-entities.md`
+* `docs/adr/smar/0005-secure-entities.md`
-- `docs/adr/smar/0047-flexible-properties-selection.md`
+* `docs/adr/smar/0047-flexible-properties-selection.md`